asift91/Manual_Migration/option1.md

 ## Moodle Manual Migration
 - This document explains how to migrate Moodle application from an on-premises environment to Azure.
 - For each of the steps, you have two approaches provided
-    - One that lets you to use Azure Portal
+    - One that lets you to use Azure Portal.
     - Other that lets you accomplish the same tasks on a command line using Azure CLI.

 ### Option 1: Migrating Moodle using ARM Template